Driftwood Spars, St Agnes: my local review and guide

 I do recommend the Driftwood Spars, but I would recommend it in a specific way.
 For me, this is a pub first, then a meal stop, then a place to stay if being down at Trevaunance Cove is the point.
 What makes it better than a lot of coastal pubs is that it is not living off the sea alone.
 It has its own brewery, three bars with woodburners, a sea-view dining room, the more casual Crib Shack, function spaces, and 15 guest rooms, all right down at the cove rather than up in the village.

 That range is exactly why people can misjudge it.
 If you turn up with a fuzzy idea of “pub by the beach,” you can end up doing the weakest version of the place.
-I think the Driftwood works best when you decide in advance whether you want a pint after the coast path, a meal you have actually planned, a looser outside stop in good weather, or an overnight base.

 First impressions at Driftwood Spars, St Agnes